Astoft

 Click on photos to enlarge

 A Renaissance church of the first half of the 17th century, close to the harbour.
 The core of it was originally an anchor forge built in 1563 by the Dutch builder Peter de Duncker.
 The gable to the west (second picture) dates from that time and belonged to a tower which fronted the forge towards the canal.
 The forge was consecrated as a navy church in 1619 at the behest of King Christian IV.
 It was greatly extended in 1641-43 when the tower was absorbed into the church as the choir, and transepts were added with gables matching the original one.
 The copper spire over the crossing also dates from that time.
 The blank arches in the west gable were windows until 1661 when the large altarpiece was installed (see below).
-The sepulchral chapel to the right is from 1704-6 (Baroque), and the sacristy to the left is from the 1870s (Neo-Baroque) when the church underwent a major restoration.
+The sacristy to the left is from the 1870s (Neo-Baroque) when the church underwent a major restoration.
+The long sepulchral chapel to the right is from 1704-6 (Baroque), designed by the court architect Johan Conrad Ernst.

 East gable on the left, south gable on the right.
 The main entrance on the east gable is the old king's portal from Roskilde cathedral which was moved here in 1872.
 It carries the date 1635 and King Christian IV's monogram.